douglaswaugh/jbrains-intro-to-tdd-2/NOTES.md

 Test List
 =========

+* Product is found
+* Product cannot be found
+* Product is found but there are none in stock
+* Barcode is not valid

 * Whatever string comes in, always output a hardcoded price
 * Make sure barcode is being looked up
 * Implement barcode -> price map